 Millennials are infamous.
-From avocado toast aficionados to safe-space seekers, millennials are no strangers to labels.
+From avo-toast aficionados to safe-space seekers, millennials are no strangers to labels.
 What many non-millennials dangerously overlook is that this eco-conscious and app-savvy demographic is already the largest working age group in the workforce.
-For professional services firms who plan on staying in business after baby boomers retire, attracting and connecting with millennials is the key to success.
+For professional service firms who plan on staying in business after baby boomers retire, attracting and connecting with millennials is the key to success.

 Working with millennials requires a new song and dance.
 The socially-minded demographic is different than any age group before them and they expect the companies they invest in to follow suit.
 Now more than ever, businesses need to master exactly how to woo, delight, and retain the millennial workforce.

 It might sound obvious, but millennials thrive on mobile apps.
 This tech-savvy demographic is more comfortable adopting (and building) tech than any other age group, and as a result, they’re looking for businesses that can keep up.
 For a professional services firm, mobile apps can give your clients access to your firm in the palm of their hand.
 Clients aren’t required to make the trip to your office or schedule time on your calendar, they can access your services any time, anywhere.
 This freedom to roam and work on their schedule is the customer experience millennials expect from a modern brand.
 Bottom line, if you’re not on the app train you’re behind the times.

 Use the right channels.